 It is at this point that “fuzzers” come in and, in particular, the “American fuzzy lop” (AFL) program.
 Fuzzers generate incorrect packets and send them to the program under test (in this case, BIND) to try to cause it to fail.
 AFL is effective in doing this because it monitors the code coverage in the program under test and varies the packets so as to maximize the amount of code executed.
 The vulnerability described above was discovered using AFL, as was one of the vulnerabilities (CVE-2015-5722) that triggered the September 2015 release of BIND 9.9.7-P3 and 9.10.2-P4.

 Discovery of that latter vulnerability was enabled by a recent enhancement to AFL that significantly increased the rate at which fuzzed packets were tested.
-Following that report, ISC ran exhaustive tests with the AFL, these picking up several non-critical bugs (all corrected in the 9.9.8 and 9.10.3 releases of BIND).
-ISC staff discovered the second security vulnerability during a painstaking visual examination of code similar to that in which the bugs were found: it was subsequently picked up by AFL during additional testing with the fuzzer.
+Following that report, ISC ran exhaustive tests with the AFL, picking up several non-critical bugs (all corrected in the 9.9.8 and 9.10.3 releases of BIND).
+ISC staff discovered the second security vulnerability during a painstaking visual examination of code similar to that in which the bugs were found; it was subsequently picked up by AFL during additional testing with the fuzzer.
 In view of its effectiveness, ISC has now incorporated AFL into its BIND test suite.

-Sr. Director of Software Engineering
+Dr. Stephen Morris, Sr. Director of Software Engineering